SaurabhTayde/PDF_Files_ChatBot_LangChain_Falcon_OpenAI/readme.md

 Chatbot for Multiple PDF files is a Python program designed for interacting with multiple PDF documents.
 Through natural language queries, users can inquire about the PDFs and receive accurate responses based on their content.
 The app utilizes a language model to generate these answers.
 It's important to note that the app will only respond to questions pertaining to the loaded PDFs.

-There are two options here to use LLM:
+There are two options here to use LLM.
+We can use either one:

 1. Use API of OpenAI's GPT-3.5 LLM model (Use python code "Multi_PDF_ChatBot_GPT3.5.py") OR